fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 {% include markup/end %}

 {% include markup/info %}
 The recorded data apparently has a delay of 34.5 ms relative to the onset of the triggers and relative to the `events.tsv` file.
-This can be corrected with **[ft_redefinetrial](/reference/ft_redefinetrial)** like This
+This can be corrected with **[ft_redefinetrial](/reference/ft_redefinetrial)** like this

     cfg            = [];
-    cfg.offset     = 0.0345 * data.fsample;
+    cfg.offset     = -0.0345 * data.fsample; % expressed in samples
     data_corrected = ft_redefinetrial(cfg, data);

-In the remainder we will continue towork with the uncorrected data, as that was used for the processing of all 16 subjects' source reconstructed results that we will use for group-level statistics.
+In the remainder we will continue with the uncorrected data, as that was used for the processing of all 16 subjects' source reconstructed results that we will use for group-level statistics.
 So please keep in mind that the time axis is off by 34.5 ms.
 {% include markup/end %}

 ## Compute condition-specific averages (ERFs/ERPs)